TorchedSammy/TorchedSammy/README.md

 Hello there!
 I'm known as sammyette on the internet, or simply shortened to sammy.
 I'm a hobbyist software developer.
 I create things mostly for my own need, or what is fun to work on.
 I've been doing this for around 5 years by now.
-YOu can find more info about me on my website above!
+You can find more info about me on my website above!

 My favourite flowers are the Night Sky Petunia and Hibiscus.